Teja202623/NEXUX/runsheet.md

 *   **Actions:**
     *   Created service file: `/Volumes/Teja MAC Home Folder/Mac Home/Documents/1 Projects/DMG-LOCAL-SEO/apps/web/services/predictiveModeling.js`.
     *   File contains `predictVisibilityUplift` function with simplified MVP logic.
+    *   The `predictVisibilityUplift` function now stores predictions in the `predictive_models` Google Sheet.
     *   Provided instructions for example API route usage.
-*   **Notes:** The PME is a simplified MVP implementation, using basic heuristics for prediction rather than a trained ML model.
+*   **Notes:** The PME is a simplified MVP implementation, using basic heuristics for prediction rather than a trained ML model, and now stores its predictions.

 ### 8. Implement `Citation Audit Engine`.
 *   **Status:** Completed.
 *   **Actions:**
     *   Created service file: `/Volumes/Teja MAC Home Folder/Mac Home/Documents/1 Projects/DMG-LOCAL-SEO/apps/web/services/citationAudit.js`.
     *   File contains `runCitationAudit` function with simulated audit logic.
+    *   The `runCitationAudit` function now fetches NAP details from the `projects` sheet and stores findings in the `citations` Google Sheet.
     *   Provided instructions for example API route usage.
-*   **Notes:** The citation audit logic is a basic MVP simulation, storing findings in the `citations` Google Sheet.
+*   **Notes:** The citation audit logic is a basic MVP simulation, now using project-specific NAP details and storing findings.

 ### 9. Implement `Review Campaign Engine (RCE)`.
 *   **Status:** Completed.
 *   **Actions:**
     *   Created service file: `/Volumes/Teja MAC Home Folder/Mac Home/Documents/1 Projects/DMG-LOCAL-SEO/apps/web/services/reviewCampaign.js`.
-    *   File contains placeholder functions for `createReviewCampaign`, `sendReviewRequest`, `trackReviewResponse`, and `analyzeReviewSentiment`.
+    *   Implemented `createReviewCampaign` to create new review campaigns and store them in the `review_campaigns` sheet.
+    *   Implemented `sendReviewRequest` to simulate sending review requests to customers and record them in the `review_requests` sheet.
+    *   Implemented `trackReviewResponse` to update the status of review requests and store new reviews in the `reviews` sheet.
+    *   Implemented `analyzeReviewSentiment` to use OpenAI to analyze the sentiment of review text.
-*   **Notes:** The RCE is a basic MVP implementation with placeholder logic for managing review campaigns.
+*   **Notes:** The RCE is now capable of managing review campaigns, sending requests, tracking responses, and analyzing sentiment.

 ### 10. Implement `Reporting/Outcome Service`.
 *   **Status:** Completed.
 *   **Actions:**
     *   Created service file: `/Volumes/Teja MAC Home Folder/Mac Home/Documents/1 Projects/DMG-LOCAL-SEO/apps/web/services/reporting.js`.
-    *   File contains placeholder functions for `generatePerformanceReport`, `trackOutcome`, and `getHistoricalReports`.
+    *   Implemented `generatePerformanceReport` to fetch and aggregate data from various sources and store it in the `reports` sheet.
+    *   Implemented `trackOutcome` to store specific outcomes or achievements in the `outcomes` sheet.
+    *   Implemented `getHistoricalReports` to retrieve previously generated reports from the `reports` sheet.
-*   **Notes:** The Reporting/Outcome Service is a basic MVP implementation with placeholder logic for generating reports and tracking outcomes.
+*   **Notes:** The Reporting/Outcome Service is now capable of generating performance reports, tracking outcomes, and retrieving historical reports.

 ### 11. Implement `Scheduler & Cron Jobs`.
 *   **Status:** Completed.